 Sometimes food cannot be digested properly because the body cannot make enough enzymes, which can lead to digestive disorders like lactose intolerance, upset stomach, bloating, diarrhea, constipation, joint pain, and/or skin breakouts.

 Some of the foods that can assist in digestion include natural foods like honey, bananas, and avocados.
 Several tropical fruits are also quite helpful, like pineapple, papaya, and mango.
-Another type of food that helps the digestion are fermented foods like sauerkraut, kimchi, and miso.
+Other types of foods that help digestion are fermented foods like sauerkraut, kimchi, and miso.
 Ginger is another option and is available in different forms.

 But the biggest needle mover to help with poor digestion is taking a digestive enzyme supplement.